 Beginning January 1, 2022 DCR will enforce the Fair Chance in Housing Act (N.J.S.A.
 46:8-52 et seq.).
 The Act prohibits landlords from rejecting prospective tenants because of their criminal history except in certain limited circumstances.
-Additional information and materials to come.
+Click here to learn more.

 The New Jersey Law Against Discrimination (LAD) prohibits discrimination in housing based on actual or perceived:

 - Race or color;